 4. Make Love a Daily Habit

-• Speak your partner’s love language intentionally, even in small, consistent ways.
+• Speak your partner’s love language intentionally in small and consistent ways.

 • Rotate your gestures to explore new expressions of love.